diegov5/AGWGameManager/README.md

 Let me know if you have any questions :)

-LAST UPDATED ON 10/16/2018
+LAST UPDATED ON 10/19/2018

-Added session storage for all the location variables and displayed them in the congratulations page
+All UI elements should be polished and finalized

 Some notes on each file:
 Welcome: Done